anko/objerve/readme.markdown

 > ```
 </details>

-The same applies if one property matches a prefix listener, `object.each`, or concrete property.
-Prefix listeners are considered the least specific, and concrete properties the most specific, and they are called in root→leaf for creation and changes, and leaf→root for deletions.
+The same also applies if one property change triggers a prefix listener, `object.each`, and a concrete property.
+Prefix listeners are considered the least specific, and concrete properties the most specific, and they too are called in root→leaf for creation and changes, and leaf→root for deletions.

-<details><summary>Example</summary>
+<details><summary>Example: Construction and destruction call order, with prefixes and <code>objerve.each</code></summary>

 <!-- !test in tree each call order -->
 ```js